-Changing the frequency curve of one channel too drastically will affect the overall balance.
+- Changing the frequency curve of one channel too drastically will affect the overall balance.
 If the speaker balance seems uneven, you can raise or lower channel levels using test tones with the TRIM feature.
-Use ↑/↓ to select TRIM then use ←/→ to raise or lower the channel level for the current speaker.
+Use \uparrow/\downarrow to select TRIM then use \leftarrow/\Rightarrow to raise or lower the channel level for the current speaker. - When you're finished, press RETURN.
+You will return to the Manual MCACC setup menu.

-Professional Acoustic Calibration EQ
+Professional Acoustic Calibration EO